Vladlan/react-calendar/README.md

 • Calendar creation process can be optimized (to have only one save)
 • At least utils should be covered with tests
 • Sub reducers should be added
-• Barrel files for components should be provided
+• Barrel files for components folder should be provided
+• Forms can be implemented with formik